 Most of us consume content via social media, news apps or tv.
 It is so easy to scroll through short, brief snippets of content however, it isn’t healthy.

 Due to the ease of social media and its quick way of consuming content, our attention span is significantly shrinking.
 Practicing mindfulness in the form of reading can help improve your focus and concentration.

 If you’re not a huge fan of reading, I recommend trying Audible.
-Audible are the largest provider of audio books and they have genres ranging from personal development, fantasy to business.
+Audible is the largest provider of audiobooks and they have genres ranging from personal development, fantasy to business.
 Whatever you’re into, they’ll have it!

 I love listening to Audible before I go to sleep and on my way to work.
 My favorite is the personal development books (obviously) but I love to listen to Young Adult Fiction from time to time.